-This post was written by our client Abby.
+This post was written by our client Linda.
 We changed her name to protect her privacy.
-Coming to the YW has changed Abby’s life, one step at a time.
+Coming to the YW has changed Linda’s life, one step at a time.

-Hello, my name is Abby.
+Hello, my name is Linda.
 I’m an 18 year-old female.
 I would like to begin my story by giving you a brief overview of the roller coaster that has been my life.

 The Early Years.